jgaa/logfault/README.md

 ```

 ## Windows EventLog
-The library can send log-events to the Windows EventLog.
+The library can send log-events to the Windows EventLog under Windows.

 If you want to do it properly, you need to create a  message template file, compile it,
 include it in the Visual Studio project, and then add it in the registry on the